Columbia Basin Water Monitoring Framework

 OVERVIEW

-Existing water monitoring networks are insufficient to track and understand these impacts.
-The goal of the Columbia Basin Water Monitoring Framework is to establish a unified monitoring framework based on a Priority Monitoring Matrix that reflects local priorities within a scientific water balance approach that will help inform future local water budgeting needs and climate adaptation options for communities.Ā
+Existing water monitoring networks are insufficient to track and understand climate impacts on water.
+The Columbia Basin Water Monitoring Framework is a unified monitoring framework that will help inform local water budgeting needs and climate adaptation options for communities.

-Using an innovative methodology developed by senior hydrologists and climate change and ecosystem experts, Living Lakes Canada has piloted this project in 2022 within three areas in the Canadian Columbia Basin.
-We are expanding into two new areas in 2023.
-The long term goal is to scale and expand this model across the entire Basin region and as a template for other regions as well.Ā
+Using an innovative methodology developed by senior hydrologists and climate change and ecosystem experts, Living Lakes Canada piloted this project in 2022 within three areas in the Canadian Columbia Basin.
+We expanded the project into two new areas in 2023, for a total of five operational areas covering 25,000 square kilometres.
+The long term goal is to scale and expand this model across the entire Basin region and as a template for other regions as well.

 BACKGROUND